lvh/lvh.github.io/posts/supersingular-isogeny-diffie-hellman-101.md

 isogeny Diffie-Hellman.
 This paper garnered a lot of interest in the security community and even made it to the front page of Hacker News.
 Most of the discussion around it seemed to be how no-one understands isogenies, even within cryptography-literate communities.
-This article aims to make that a little bit better.
+This article aims to give you a high-level understanding of what this cryptosystem is and why it works.

 This post assumes that you already know how Diffie-Hellman works in the abstract, and that you know elliptic curves are a mathematical construct that